A ledger, not a game.

 Tagline: Log it.
 Prove it.
 Keep it.

 The name does a lot of the work.
 A ram's horn grows a ring every year it lives, and your training is the same: every session is one more notch.
 So the mascot is a ram (I call him The Keeper) and the logo is a notched horn.
-The look is something I called Paper Terminal: warm cream paper, read like an old computer screen.
-Mono type, thin black lines, labels in brackets.
+The look is something I call Dark Ledger: warm near-black, dark all the way through, with monospace numbers and clean prose.
+Depth comes from soft frames over a faint ruled background.
 My one rule was that colour always has to mean something, so it's never there just to look nice.

 The whole app runs on one move: log a set, and see right away what it was worth.
 Because it knows how hard the set felt, it can tell a real personal best from a fluke.